insanj/Style/Objective-C.md

 However verbose we make our Objective-C code, there are always situations where a little more explaining could go a long way.
 Leaving small, inline comments directly beside a relatively short line of code is the tidiest way to go.

-	int radius = ceilf(powf(2 * M_PI * r, 2)); // Rounded up to prevent 1/x pixel display issues
+	NSInteger radius = ceilf(powf(2.0 * M_PI * r, 2.0)); // Rounded up to prevent 1/x pixel display issues

 This style preserves readability, without interrupting the flow of the code too much, and forces the comment to be succint.
 In the case of long, branching ```if``` / ```else``` statements, consider refactoring the code to split most components into small, more modular functions.
-Then, about a set of condition:
+Then, about a set of conditions:

 	// If the user's credentials weren't found if (. . .)